nicercode/2016-02-01-ResBaz/lessons/55-principles-swc/index.md

 ---
 layout: lesson
 root: ../..
-title: Principles of writing nice code (in R)
+title: Some principles for writing nice code (in R)
 tutor: Daniel Falster
 ---

-Conclusion to day 1, wrapping up core messages about code development.
+Let's look at what we've learnt so far about code development.

 Discuss with students how some  of the things they have learnt  will help improve their code.